Introduction

 What Exactly Are RWAs?

 RWAs are assets that exist outside the blockchain but are represented on it via tokens.
 They act as digital twins or on-chain claims to physical and financial assets.
+They generally fall into two categories.

-- Real Estate: Residential homes, commercial buildings, land, REITs
+- Real estate: residential homes, commercial buildings, land, REITs.

-- Commodities: Gold, silver, oil, agricultural products
+- Commodities: gold, silver, oil, agricultural products.

-- Collectibles: Fine art, rare wines, luxury watches, classic cars
+- Collectibles: fine art, rare wines, luxury watches, classic cars.

-- Fixed Income: Treasury bills, corporate bonds, fiat-backed stablecoins
+- Fixed income: treasury bills, corporate bonds, fiat-backed stablecoins.

-- Equities: Public stocks, private equity shares
+- Equities: public stocks, private equity shares.

-- Loans: Mortgage-backed securities, consumer loans
+- Loans: mortgage-backed securities, consumer loans.

 The process of bringing these assets on-chain is called tokenization.
 It involves creating a digital token — commonly ERC-20 (fungible) or ERC-721 (NFTs) — that represents ownership or rights over a real-world asset.